 What is the difference between the products you prescribe and CBD oil I can buy online or in shops without a prescription?

 CBD oils found without a prescription in the UK and Europe are made from industrial hemp.
-Industrial hemp is strains of the cannabis plant that have been cloned and bred to remove the THC to less than 0.2%.
+Industrial hemp is strains of the cannabis plant that have been cloned and bred to remove the THC (or psychoactive content) to less than 0.2%.
 These products vary in cost and quality and are not regulated as medication so we do not recommend their use for medicinal purposes.

-Medical cannabis that contains higher amounts of THC carry a small risk of habituation and addiction if used daily for chronic use, but the risk is lower than with other classes of medications such as opioid pain medications and possibly lower than benzodiazepines for anxiety and sleep.
+Medical cannabis that contains higher amounts of THC (the psychoactive content) carry a small risk of habituation and addiction if used daily for chronic use, but the risk is lower than with other classes of medications such as opioid pain medications and possibly lower than benzodiazepines for anxiety and sleep.
 Your medical cannabis specialist will monitor you closely for signs of addiction to minimize this risk and choose specific products with lower risk appropriate for your symptoms.

 Our GMC registered specialists are experts in using medical cannabis and will choose your cannabis medicine care plan products after a comprehensive assessment including the main symptoms targeted, current medications, the pattern of your symptoms and lifestyle factors such as doing any safety-sensitive jobs.
 They will also monitor and adjust the medication on a regular basis to ensure the best effect with fewest side effects.

 We hope that medical cannabis will soon become available for patients on the NHS.
 Although medical cannabis was legalised in the UK in 2018, only a handful of patients have secured NHS prescriptions since then due to multiple barriers.
 The Medical Cannabis Clinics enable appropriate access to treatment for people with unmet needs who are currently unable to access the treatment through the NHS.

 Becoming a patient